top of page

 BD 2019

-In spite of extensive preparations, the 2023 celebration, which was planned for Saturday September 23, 2023, was cancelled due to a sudden and unexpected bad weather condition.
-On Friday afternoon of September 21, the Organizing Committee announced that the celebration was cancelled due to life threatening tropical storm.
-In an urgent Notice to the community the Organizing Committee Treasurer Mr. Peter Myo Khin announced “Please know that we do not make these types of decisions lightly and do so only if life and safety concerns arise, such as we did when we cancelled our event during the COVID pandemic.
+In spite of extensive preparations, the 2023 celebration, which was planned for Saturday, September 23, 2023, was cancelled due to a sudden and unexpected bad weather condition.
+On Friday afternoon, the Organizing Committee announced that the celebration was cancelled due to a life-threatening tropical storm.
+In an urgent notice to the community, the Organizing Committee Treasurer Mr. Peter Myo Khin announced “Please know that we do not make these types of decisions lightly and do so only if life and safety concerns arise, such as we did when we cancelled our event during the COVID pandemic.
 This tropical storm could be one of those times.
 Thank you for wanting to join with us to celebrate our community event."
-In less than five years into 2020s, two events were cancelled due to force majeure- in 2020 due to COVID- 19 pandemic and in 2023 due to bad weather.
+In less than five years into the 2020s, two events were cancelled due to force majeure- in 2020 due to COVID-19 pandemic and in 2023 due to bad weather.

 Where we go from here?